 4.2: Know How to Get In Sync And Disagree Well

-But getting in sync is a two way street with both responsibility: listening and speaking.
+But getting in sync is a two way street with both responsibilities: listening and speaking.

-And don’t waste time with close minded people.
+And last tip: don’t waste time with close-minded people.

 4.4: If It’s Your Meeting to Run Manage The Conversation